Every designer, marketing, or a business professional has heard the term UX and UI design. Do they know the difference between UI and UX?

 This process is not linear, there’s a lot of back-and-forths, as the designer learns more about the project, it may be necessary to revisit some steps, get more feedback, and try new approaches.

-While the UX professional is involved in every part of the process, certainly we don’t have to be experts in each one.
+While UX professionals are involved in every part of the process, indeed, they don’t have to be experts in each one.

 The disciplines UXers need to master: